The Startup CFO Blueprint

 Resource Allocation Strategy

 Resource allocation needs a systematic approach to improve efficiency.
-Startups should put revenue-generating activities first while supporting operational functions.
+Startup accounting should put revenue-generating activities first while supporting operational functions.
 The strategy works best when you:

 Start by finding high-priority areas that directly contribute to key objectives.
 Put funds into departments based on their strategic value, especially R&D, marketing, and sales.
 Keep the allocation flexible to respond to market changes and new opportunities.